gitschooldude/hello/README.md

 **Notes:**

 1> We can skip triggering of Actions workflow by commiting with **[skip ci]** keyword.

 2> Ensure cron pipeline workflow file is disabled once the testing is done.
-Otherwise it will rumn every run depending on the time schedule given.
+Otherwise it runs everytime depending on the time schedule provided.